What is catnip?

 - Keep it away from infants and children.

-- Always use the right hygienic tools
+- Always use the right hygienic tools you can see them here

 - Not use catnip before driving or operating heavy machinery.